 - Analysis-Mathematics 371, 375, 376, or 467

 Technology content course – 36 credits

-- Construction – credits in course such as home building, carpentry, HVAC, architecture, drafting, CAD Design, civil engineering, architecture, home maintenance or residential wiring
+- Construction – credits in courses such as home building, carpentry, HVAC, architecture, drafting, CAD Design, civil engineering, architecture, home maintenance or residential wiring.

-- Transportation – 9 credits in course such as introduction to transportation, auto mechanics, small engines, diesel engines, power and energy or collision repair
+- Transportation – 9 credits in courses such as introduction to transportation, auto mechanics, small engines, diesel engines, power and energy or collision repair.

-- Manufacturing/Engineering – 9 credits in course such as introduction to manufacturing, advanced manufacturing, computer integrated manufacturing, wood, plastic and metal fabrication, bioengineering, engineering of [X], machine tools, wood working technics/cabinetmaking, welding or environmental technologies
+- Manufacturing/Engineering – 9 credits in courses such as introduction to manufacturing, advanced manufacturing, computer integrated manufacturing, wood, plastic and metal fabrication, bioengineering, engineering of [X], machine tools, wood working technics/cabinetmaking, welding or environmental technologies.

-- Communications/IT – 9 credits in course such as web design, robotics, Audio/Visual production, desktop publishing, digital electronics, graphics technology, communications, photography, printing technology, networking or computer science
+- Communications/IT – 9 credits in courses such as web design, robotics, Audio/Visual production, desktop publishing, digital electronics, graphics technology, communications, photography, printing technology, networking or computer science.

 Technology Education courses – 9 credits